curriculumio/design/research/research.md

 To understand a problem, first research it.
 While researching, address the following questions.

 - Who are you solving this problem for?
 You or for others?
+- Why is your problem a problem?
+What contributes to the problem?
 - How do potential users interact with their environment?
 - How does this interaction give you insight about what they think and feel?
 - What do they really need?